 Chocolate Easter Eggs

-As Easter approaches, you'll see friends and family getting their hands on tons of delicious Easter eggs and other good stuff.
-But while you take your time peeling and wolfing down a Cadbury's Crème Eggs, have you ever wondered why we eat chocolate over Easter in the first place?
+As Easter approaches, you'll see friends and family getting their hands on tons of delicious Easter eggs and other goodies.
+But while you take your time peeling and wolfing down a Cadbury Creme Egg, have you ever wondered why we eat chocolate during Easter in the first place?

 Grab yourself some sweet Easter goodies, and let's get into the history of it all!